nihalxkumar/learnings-notebook/src/Learning-C/Operators/Increment.md

 The increment operator can be used in two ways:

-* Pre `++x` first increment then assign.
+* Pre-increment `++x`: first increment then assign.
-* Post `x++` first assign then increment.
+* Post-increment `x++`: first assign then increment.

-Both Pre- and post-work the same if you are using it as a single statement.
-But if you are using it as a part of a bigger expression, then it will make a difference.
+Both Pre- and post-work the same if used as a single statement.

+However, when used as part of a larger expression, they exhibit different behaviors.

-Example 1:
+### Example 1:

 ```C
 int a = 5, b;